Ambassadorial visit serves to help strengthen greater sustainable agriculture in Burundi

 Read Further

-CABI’s Member Countries urged to sign up for free science communication training for researchers
+CABI’s Member Countries reap the benefits of science communication training for researchers

-Scientists from CABI’s 48 Member Countries are being urged to sign up for free science communication training for researchers.
-The training is designed to help them gain the confidence and skills to communication their findings to policymakers and the public.
-The 60-minute SciDev.Net training is part of a series offered…
+Hundreds of scientists from CABI’s 48 Member Countries have participated in free science communication training designed to help them gain the confidence and skills to communicate their findings to policymakers and the public.
+In total 725 people took part in six different training sessions on subjects including ‘How researchers can…

 Read Further